-Colour Mixing using Coffee Filters
+Colour Mixing Coffee Filter Art

 See how to turn coffee filters into butterflies by clicking here